 It’s a truth universally acknowledged that seafood tastes better with a sea view and nowhere is the sea view better than at The Newport.
 This Merivale hot spot has a to-die-for panoramic view and their outdoor seating and sprawling beer garden is perfect for making the most of this sunny weather.
 As you’d expect for a seaside restaurant, The Newport is not messing around when it comes to their fish and chips.
 The servings are generous, the batter is light and not too greasy and the fish is fresh-as-hell.

 If you grew up in the East, there’s every chance that Friday afternoon meant a trip straight from primary school with all your mates to Nielsen Park for an evening dip and a cone of fish and chips.
-We might have gotten a bit older and The Nielson might have gotten a little bougie, but there’s still nothing like downing fish and chips on the sand.
-When it comes to views and ocean access they’re tough to beat, and if you’re looking for a good quality serving of fish and chips with a side of nostalgia and a sunset view, then The Nielson is free and clear the winner.
+We might have gotten a bit older and The Nielson might have gotten a little bougee, but there’s still nothing like downing fish and chips on the sand.
+When it comes to views and ocean access they’re tough to beat, and if you’re looking for a good quality serving of fish and chips with a side of nostalgia and an iconic Sydney view, then The Nielson is free and clear the winner.

 Out of the Blue

-Home of the famous deep-fried Mars Bar.
-This Sydney icon is fresh, family-run and a little bit French.
+Home of the famous deep-fried Mars Bar, this Sydney icon is fresh, family-run and a little bit French.
 When Jean-Marc and Sophie Gubian arrived in Sydney from France in 1986 they fell in love with the Aussie way of life and the Aussie classic: fish and chips.
-Continued by their son Julien and his girlfriend Matiou the legend of Out of the Blue (OTB – if you know, you know) lives on.
+Continued by their son Julien and his girlfriend Matiou the legend of Out of the Blue (or OTB—if you know, you know) lives on.
 For locals, it goes without saying that these guys do one of the best chicken burgers in Sydney but if you’re here for a fish feed (and you should be), you’ll want to hit the New Zealand Hoki, served with chips and add on their absolute classic garlic mayo.

-Seafood lovers gather round, the delish serving of sea goods here is definitely worth sinking your teeth into (plus this place is always overflowing with people).
-Located on an unlikely stoop in Surry Hills, the fish and chip fare at Mohr Fish is lightly fried and fleshy, and with a team having churned out the good stuff for more than a few decades—our heart will always take back to this gem.
+Seafood lovers gather round, the delish serving of sea goods here is definitely worth sinking your teeth into.
+Located on an unlikely stoop in Surry Hills, the fish and chip fare at Mohr Fish is lightly fried and fleshy, and with a team having churned out the good stuff for more than a few decades—our heart will always take us back to this gem.

 Kiwi Style Fish And Chips